zzonyo/trust-docs-test/source/index.html.md

 # Changelog

+## 1.1.1 2021-04-30 【Modified Cancel an Order(Change the valid time of the client_order_id from 24 hours to 8 hours.
+Clients can't get the order info with client_order_id which order placed beyond 8 hours).
+Modified Get Information of an Order(Change the valid time of the client_order_id from 24 hours to 8 hours.
+Clients can't get the order info with client_order_id which order placed beyond 8 hours.Client can query the order info which has been cancelled within 2 hours(original is 4 hours)）】

+### 1. Modified Cancel an Order(isolated) interface(Change the valid time of the client_order_id from 24 hours to 8 hours.
+Clients can't get the order info with client_order_id which order placed beyond 8 hours)
+ - Interface Name: [Isolated]Cancel an Order
+ - Interface Type: private
+ - Interface URL: /linear-swap-api/v1/swap_cancel

+### 2. Modified Cancel an Order(cross) interface(Change the valid time of the client_order_id from 24 hours to 8 hours.
+Clients can't get the order info with client_order_id which order placed beyond 8 hours)
+ - Interface Name: [Cross]Cancel an Order
+ - Interface Type: private
+ - Interface URL: /linear-swap-api/v1/swap_cross_cancel

+### 3. Modified Get Information of an Order(isolated) interface(Change the valid time of the client_order_id from 24 hours to 8 hours.
+Clients can't get the order info with client_order_id which order placed beyond 8 hours.
+Client can query the order info which has been cancelled within 2 hours(original is 4 hours)）
+ - Interface Name: [Isolated]Get Information of an Order
+ - Interface Type: private
+ - Interface URL: /linear-swap-api/v1/swap_order_info

+### 4. Modified Get Information of an Order(cross) interface(Change the valid time of the client_order_id from 24 hours to 8 hours.
+Clients can't get the order info with client_order_id which order placed beyond 8 hours.
+Client can query the order info which has been cancelled within 2 hours(original is 4 hours)）
+ - Interface Name: [Cross]Get Information of an Order
+ - Interface Type: private
+ - Interface URL: /linear-swap-api/v1/swap_cross_order_info

 ## 1.1.0 2021-4-28 【Added: Get Market BBO Data interface. 】

 ### 1. Added Get Market BBO Data interface